Red Hen Publications

 So.
 For all that they make a big deal of their ability to trace their wizarding descent back to some time in the 13th century, they have been living in Muggle London for most of the last 100-200 years.
 Suggesting that they may be old blood.
 But, in wizarding terms, they are not necessarily “old money”.

 Or, more probably, that their fortunes have risen and fallen at any number of points along the way.
 To all appearances, the money currently appears to be in the process of running out again.
-Although when Sirius Black was sentenced to Azkaban, it was not quite gone yet.
+Although when Sirius Black was sent to Azkaban, it was not quite gone yet.

 Or, conversely, that Rowling just threw the whole milieu in as set-dressing, without the slightest consideration of what any of it implied.